yakubalkis/Capstone-Project/README.md

 # Capstone-Project
 This is a solution to the Capstone Project Challenge.
-It has a structure similar to e-commerce sites.
+It has a simple structure similar to e-commerce sites.
 ## Overview
 ### The Challenge
 #### Used